mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 To avoid having an app that is coupled to a specific implementation of the domain model, let us start by defining this model as protocols.
-Create a `Domain` folder in the project root, then add a `Model` sub folder to it and add these two files:
+Create a `Domain` folder in the project root, then add a `Model` sub folder with these two files:

 ```
 // Movie.swift